 The call for proposals for small TLEF innovation projects is now closed.
 A complete list of funded projects in the Faculty of Arts can be found on the TLEF web site.

 Small TLEF innovation projects are grassroots projects that are intended to support experimentation with pedagogical approaches that have strong potential to enhance learning.
 Small TLEF innovation project teams can request up to $50,000 over the life of the project, and projects can run from one to three years.
 Funding for the 2nd and/or 3rd years of multi-year projects is contingent upon satisfactory progress in meeting project goals.
 The deadline for new TLEF proposals for the current funding period was on November 15, 2018.

 For more information regarding the TLEF application process and criteria, please visit the UBC TLEF web site:

 Large TLEF Transformation Projects and Undergraduate Program Evaluation and Renewal Projects

 The 2019 call for Large TLEF Transformation project and Undergraduate Program Evaluation and Renewal project LOIs is closed.
 Letters of Intent for both Large TLEF Transformation projects and Undergraduate Program Evaluation and Renewal projects were due July 12, 2018 at 3pm.
-Successful applicants have been invited to submit a full proposal that will be due October 11, 2018.
+Successful applicants were then invited to submit a full proposal that was due October 11, 2018.